brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

-to subclass the Python file object if a library you’re using is returning normal file objects and you have no way to intercept their construction — your new ``MyBetterFile`` subclass would sit unused.
+to subclass the Python file object if a library you’re using is returning normal file objects and you have no way to intercept their construction — your new ``MyEvenBetterFile`` subclass would sit unused.
-But a decorator class does not have that limitation.
+A decorator class does not have that limitation.
 It can be wrapped around a plain old file object any time you want, without the need for you be in control when the wrapped object was created.